-Groundbreaking For The New Port
+Groundbreaking for the New Port

 The harbor opened and was closed almost immediately by a labor dispute.
 The new harbor commissioners, unfamiliar with the ways of the waterfront, had signed a contract with A.F. of L. longshoremen.
 The C.I.O. led by Harry Bridges affiliated International Longshore and Warehouse Union (ILWU) promptly closed the young port.
-After this error was rectified and a C.I.O. contract was signed, the port made some progress but not much.
-Through the rest of the first year and the whole of the next it considered itself lucky to attract a fish cannery and a kelp-processing plant and to see its new pier and wharf used by lumber steamers, Hueneme, the farmers felt, still had its future before it.
+After this error was rectified and a C.I.O. contract was signed, the Port made some progress but not much.
+Through the rest of the first year and the whole of the next it considered itself lucky to attract a fish cannery and a kelp-processing plant and to see its new pier and wharf used by lumber steamer.
+But Hueneme, the farmers felt, still had its future before it.

 The War Years

-The farmers got $2 million for their port, enough to let them meet bonds and interest plus the satisfaction of having contributed importantly to the Pacific war.
+The farmers received $2 million for their port, enough to let them meet bonds and interest plus the satisfaction of having contributed importantly to the Pacific war.
 But they were back to trucking their crops to Los Angeles.

-Usage Agreement With The Navy
+Usage Agreement with the Navy

-Following the end of the Pacific war and the hectic demobilization that followed, negotiations began for the return to commercial operations of the ‘Port the Farmers Built.’
+Following the end of the Pacific war and the hectic demobilization that followed, negotiations began for the return to commercial operations of the “Port the Farmers Built.”
 After a series of fitful starts the Navy in 1947 finalized a lease agreement with the Oxnard Harbor District for the District’s original Dock #1 consisting of sixteen acres of the original 322 acres it had been forced to give up five years earlier.
 By 1960 the Oxnard Harbor District completed a feasibility study by which the District would purchase Dock #1 outright along with 6 additional acres for a total of 22 acres, along with the addition of 35 acres from the city of Port Hueneme.
 The newly reconstructed Wharf 1 was now 1,800 feet long and able to accommodate up to three ships.